vlb5004/230-Spring2017-BraggYocum-Proj4/README.md

 future employers.
 We feel strongly about this project and want to create the best project

 possible within the 4 weeks, and possibly take it into the summer to expand upon it.

+# PARTNER BREAKDOWN
+Starting, we each (Tori and Maddie) have similar, yet varying

+skillsets.
+Both have strong skills in design and will work together to create the overall esthetic,

+interface, and illustrations.
+Also, for the programming we plan to work together and try to figure

+out new things we need to learn to achieve our project goals.
+At the end of the project we will

+provide a breakdown of exactly who did what within our commits on Github.

+# NEED TO LEARN:

+● CSS polygons

+● SVG shapes

+● Tracing JS function for each illustration assembling

+● Overall history and facts about each Wonder of The World

+# Wonders:

+● Great Pyramid of Giza.

+● Hanging Gardens of Babylon.

+● Statue of Zeus at Olympia.

+● Temple of Artemis at Ephesus.

+● Mausoleum at Halicarnassus.

+● Colossus of Rhodes.

+● Lighthouse of Alexandria.